 No gardener wants to see their beautiful roses threatened by an infestation of aphids.
 Left untreated, they can distort growth and weaken the plants over time.
 They could also be attracting ants that like to feed off the honeydew the aphids produce.
 While aphids on rose bushes and other plants are incredibly common, it’s best to tackle the issue as soon as you notice it.
 You can follow these five tips to get rid of aphids quickly for lasting results.

-Aphids are small insects no bigger than a quarter of an inch.
-They may be white or green or black.
+Aphids are small insects no bigger than 6mm.
+They may be white, green, or black.
 The little critters settle on leaves and stems of rose bushes to feed off the sap.
-They usually form colonies quickly so where you notice a few, there’ll be hundreds soon.
+They usually form colonies quickly, so where you notice a few, there’ll soon be hundreds.
 Because they feed by piercing the leaves and sucking out the sap, they can transfer diseases to a plant that may spread through an entire rose garden.
 Damage from aphids is easy to spot: you’ll notice leaves that are misshapen or that begin to curl.
-Sometimes they may hide underneath the leaves, so check both sides if you suspect an aphid infestation of your roses.
+Sometimes they may hide underneath the leaves, so check both sides if you suspect an aphid infestation in your roses.

 Unfortunately, cutting your roses won’t cure your aphid infestation.
 Here’s how to get rid of aphids on roses

 If you’ve spotted just a few aphids, wipe the leaves and stems of the plant with a wet cloth.
 Doing this can stop an infestation before it has begun spreading to other parts of the plant.
 However, this will only be feasible during the very early stages of an infestation.

 You can quickly blast the aphids off your roses with a simple stream of water.
 Just turn on your garden hose and aim at the infestation.
 It’s best to do this every day until you no longer see any aphids and are sure they won’t return.